-Kathryn Schiavo is a Clinical Oncology Pharmacist at the Kellogg Cancer Center.
+Kathryn Schiavo, PharmD is a Clinical Oncology Pharmacist at the Kellogg Cancer Center.
 In addition to dispensing medications and providing clinical services, she coordinates all pharmacy services for the Point of Care Outpatient Pharmacies at the Evanston, Glenbrook, and Highland Park Hospitals and assists with performance improvement projects.
 Kathryn is one of the preceptors for the PGY2 oncology residency and pharmacy student summer internship program.
 She is also a Lecturer at the Rosalind Franklin University College of Pharmacy.
 She received her PharmD from Drake University College of Pharmacy and Health Sciences in Des Moines, IA and completed a PGY1 Community Pharmacy Residency at NorthShore University HealthSystem.

-Amber Meigs, PharmD is the Medication Safety Officer for NorthShore.
-She is responsible for ensuring patient safety through monitoring adverse drug event trends, implementing performance improvement, and optimizing patient outcomes.
-She received a Pharm.D. from Drake University in Des Moines, Iowa and completed a pharmacy practice residency at Evanston Hospital.
-Her clinical interests are in neonatology, women’s health, and general medicine.
+Lisa Patel, PharmD, BCPS is the Medication Safety Officer for NorthShore.
+She is responsible for ensuring patient safety through monitoring of adverse drug event trends, implementing performance improvement initiatives, and optimizing patient outcomes.
+Lisa precepts the longitudinal medication safety rotation.
+Lisa received her PharmD from Auburn University Harrison School of Pharmacy in Auburn, Alabama.
+She completed a pharmacy practice residency at Jesse Brown VA Medical Center in Chicago.
+She practices as a clinical pharmacist in multiple patient care areas.

 Heather Ipema, PharmD, BCPS is a Clinical Assistant Professor with the UIC Drug Information Group in the Department of Pharmacy Practice.
 She completed a PGY1 pharmacy practice residency at UIC and a PGY2 in Drug Information with the UIC Drug Information Group.
 Dr. Ipema’s areas of interest include teaching, medical writing, formulary management, and evidence-based medicine.
 She serves as the main DI preceptor for UIC’s community pharmacy residents, and coordinates the annual PGY1 resident research manuscript project.